 Are Akitas Easy to Train?

-The Akita is intelligent and loyal, but their independent, stubborn nature often gets in the way of training.
+The Akita is intelligent and loyal, but their independent, stubborn nature can be a problem if they aren’t properly trained.

 Using high value and high frequency rewards to motivate them is essential.

 Make sure training is great fun for both of you.
 You can read our training guides here.

 The Akita can learn many commands thanks to their intelligence.

 Once you’ve worked out how to keep them motivated.